Angélique Kidjo: Logozo

 Her first album for Island Records was recorded between Miami and Paris and produced by Miami Sound Machine drummer Joe Galdo and features Branford Marsalis and Manu DiBango on saxophones.
 It was released worldwide in 1991 and reached number one on the Billboard World Albums chart.
-Music videos for the singles "We We" and "Batonga" were released and Kidjo made her first world tour, appearing at many festivals and headlining the Olympia Hall in Paris on October 31, 1992.
+Music videos for the singles "We We" and "Batonga" were released and Kidjo made her first world tour, headlining the Olympia Hall in Paris on October 31, 1992.
 Logozo is ranked number 37 in the Greatest Dance Albums of All Time list compiled by the Thump website.

 Ayé

-Released in 1994, the album Ayé was produced by David Z at Prince's Paisley Park Studio in Minneapolis and by Will Mowat at Soul To Soul studio in London.
-It includes the single "Agolo", of which the video directed by Michel Meyer gave Kidjo her first Grammy nomination.
+Released in 1994, the album Ayé was produced by David Z at Prince's Paisley Park Studios in Minnesota and by Will Mowat at Soul To Soul studio in London.
+It includes the single "Agolo", a song that addresses the issue of the environment, of which the video directed by Michel Meyer gave Kidjo her first Grammy nomination.
+Kidjo sang on the album in both Yoruba and Fon, often using the Beninese traditional zilin vocal technique.

 Fifa

-Kidjo and Jean Hebrail traveled all over Benin in 1995 to record the traditional rhythms that would form the base for the Fifa album.
+Kidjo and Hebrail traveled all over Benin in 1995 to record the traditional rhythms that formed the base for the Fifa album.
 Carlos Santana appears on "Naima", a piece Kidjo wrote for her daughter.
-The single "Wombo Lombo" and its video directed by Michel Meyer was a big success all over Africa in 1996.
-Recording: Benin, Paris (Guillaume Tell), London, Los Angeles, Sausalito Plant (Carlos Santana).
+The single "Wombo Lombo" and its video directed by Michel Meyer was a success all over Africa in 1996.

 Trilogy

-In 1998, she started a trilogy of albums (Oremi, Black Ivory Soul and Oyaya) exploring the African roots of the music of the Americas.
+In 1998, she began recording a trilogy of albums (Oremi, Black Ivory Soul and Oyaya) exploring the African roots of the music of the Americas.